ravindrapaswan2762/alarmClock/README.md

 # alarmClock
-## Switch from main branch to master branch for the code.
+## Switch from 'main' branch to 'master' branch for the code.